 The first thing to recognize when strong emotions arise in our yoga practice is: “I am not alone!”
 Many people experience discomforting emotions and even elating emotions while doing their practice.
 Just being aware that others have gone through the same experience—and survived very nicely, thank you very much—helps to take the edge off the anxiety of the moment.

 The second thing to be aware of is taking advice over the Internet on matters of personal health: I am not a doctor and cannot diagnose you or prescribe what you should do for your physical health, nor am I a psychotherapist and cannot give you the personal counseling you may need to help you through an emotional or mental crises; and even if I were, taking advice over the web is fraught with dangers of distance, missing key facts pertinent to your situation and misunderstanding what is really going on, thus giving you unhelpful guidance.
 Given all that, however, I can provide some thoughts for your consideration, that you can take to your chosen health care provider, to help you understand what is going on, and decide how to approach dealing with whatever your situation is.

 We all have issues in our tissues, which is to say, we store emotions in our bodies.
 Where else could they possible be?

 Emotions are not stored out there in some cloud server on the Internet: they are not on a Google computer in hyperspace.
-They are within you, close at hand and ready at a moment’s notice to manifest.
+Emotions and feelings are within you and your body, close at hand and ready at a moment’s notice to manifest.

 The dance of yoga is one of playing our edges: we approach the point of being too deep, never actually arriving at this point, and then we back off to see if we can approach that edge again, safely.
 This is the art: never actually going too deep, but moving constantly towards that edge where the sensations are juicy, where there is definitely something happening, but it is not too much sensation and we are never in danger of ripping the body open.